depthdev/flagstonejs/README.md

 Removes Window resize event listener, and removes the styles from the document head.
 **fs.destroy();**

+#### HIDE
+Hides the flagstone wrapper until re-calculation is complete; great before new content is injected into the DOM.
+IMPORTANT: Generally speaking, most use cases are handled automatically.
+**fs.hide();**

 #### RESET (Soft)
 Re-calculates sizes and spacing of existing stones.
 This is handled automatically on resize, and when an element with a class of `flagstone-reset` is selected.
 **fs.reset();** // Good for adjusting static content.